bharatsingh430/soft-nms/README.md

   ${EXTRA_ARGS}
 ```

-GPU_ID is the GPU you want to train on
+GPU_ID is the GPU you want to test on
 NET_FINAL is the caffe-model to use
 PT_DIR in {pascal_voc, coco}
 DATASET in {pascal_voc, coco} is the dataset to use